josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_ego_insurance_but_make_it_personal.md

 ## 🏮 Footer

 *Ego Insurance But Make It Personal* is a living node of the Polaris Protocol.
-It charts how fragile pride and petty wagers in toxic professional cultures can escalate into systemic distortion — with profound consequences for policy, funding, and individual lives.
+It maps how petty rivalries and bruised egos metastasise into bureaucratic vendettas, distorting governance loops, funding priorities, and policy itself.

 > 📡 Cross-references:
-> - [Big Picture Protocols](../Disruption_Kit/Big_Picture_Protocols/) — systemic distortions and typologies
+> - [🌀 System Governance](../🌀_System_Governance/) — control loops and institutional distortions
-> - [Containment Scripts](../Disruption_Kit/Containment_Scripts/) — methods of sustained harassment
+> - [Containment Scripts](../../Containment_Scripts/) — methods of sustained harassment
-> - [Metadata Sabotage Network](../Disruption_Kit/Metadata_Sabotage_Network/) — data-twinning and signalling loops
+> - [Metadata Sabotage Network](../../Metadata_Sabotage_Network/) — data-twinning and signalling loops

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-09-21_
+_Last updated: 2025-09-28_